-In case the advertiser wants to send more data than a single AUX_ADV_IND packet can contain, it is possible to chain multiple secondary advertisements using the AUX_CHAIN_IND packet as shown in the image below.
-AUX_CHAIN_IND packets can also contain pointers to additional AUX_CHAIN_IND packets in order to transmit advertisement payloads beyond 255 bytes.
+If the advertiser wants to send more data than a single AUX_ADV_IND packet can contain, it is possible to chain multiple secondary advertisements using the AUX_CHAIN_IND packet, as shown in the image below.
+AUX_CHAIN_IND packets can also contain pointers to additional AUX_CHAIN_IND packets to transmit advertisement payloads beyond 255 bytes.

 Yet another improvement to the Bluetooth 5 advertisement capabilities is a mode called Periodic Advertising.
 As the name suggests, periodic advertising enables the advertiser to send out changing advertisement data periodically and with a fixed interval, and one or multiple scanners can listen to it.
 Periodic advertisement mode is indicated with the ADV_EXT_IND packets, which point to AUX_ADV_IND packet, containing the actual information about the periodic advertisement mode, such as interval, hopping sequence, advertiser address, and so on.
 The advertiser will also send AUX_SYNC_IND packets at the identified interval containing the actual periodic advertisement data.